namhyung/uftrace/doc/uftrace-replay.md

 -H *FUNC*, \--hide=*FUNC*
 :   Set filter not to trace selected functions.
-    It doesn't affects their subtrees, but hides only the given functions.
+    It doesn't affect their subtrees, but hides only the given functions.
     This option can be used more than once.
 See *FILTERS*.

 -C *FUNC*, \--caller-filter=*FUNC*